Cohort-44-Nutrition-Navigator/nutritionNavigatorApp/src/pseudoCode.md

 PSEUDO-CODE

 1. App Component:
+    - import firebase authentication
+    - create state called loggedIn to hold if login is true or false (default is false)

     - Login Section:
-        - import firebase authentication
+        - Three buttons: Login, Register, Continue as Guest
+        - save loggedIn as true
+            - if login or register
+                -> save unique user information (email & ID) as state
+            - if Continue as Guest
+                -> save guest user information (guest@nutritionnavigator.com & 'guest') as state
-        - create state to hold if login is true or false
+        - if loggedIn is true
+            -> render Main component
-        - pass down login information as props to Main component
+            -> pass down loggedIn state & user state to Main compomonent as props

 2. Main Component:
+    - if props.user.ID === 'guest'
+        -> createContext to represent temporary favourites
+    - if props.user.ID === 'unique ID'
+        -> connect to specific firebase node (that equals user.ID)

     - Search bar:
         - create a state to hold search input (ex: [userQuery, setUserQuery] = useState(""))
         - create a state to hold the radio button choice (ex: [branded, setBranded] = useState(false))